babyoutrhy/RLua/Murder Mystery 2/README.md

-Changelogs: Summer update, if not, recommended not using.
+Changelogs: Halloween update, if not, recommended not using.